 Chicken Meat vs. Duck Meat

-Both ducks and chickens can be raised as meat birds.
+Both ducks and chickens can be raised in your backyard as meat birds.
 Chicken is comprised of both white and dark meat, but duck meat is primarily cuts of meat.

 The nutritional content of both duck meat and chicken meat is largely the same.
 When either type of poultry bird is free ranged or raised as naturally as possible the meat tends to boast a higher concentration of omega-3 essential fatty acids and other beneficial nutrients.